rageofaxe/llm-workflow/README.md

 # Project structure

 1. Need create folders `tasks/todo` and `tasks/plans`
-2. Use workflow command `/doplan` to create plan from first task
+2. Use workflow command `/doplan` to create plan from first todo
 3. Use workflow command `/implement` to implement task from first plan

 # Getting started